edsoncezar16/code-challenge-indicium/README.md

 Replace `target_port` `target_user`, `target_password`, and `target_db` with an available port, your desired credentials and database name.

 Run `source .env` and `docker compose up -d`.
-This will setup a `db`service correspondent to the Northwind database, a `analytics-db` service correpondent to the target Postgres database, and a `server`service where we can execute our meltano commands.
+This will setup a `db` service correspondent to the Northwind database, an `analytics-db` service correpondent to the target Postgres database, and a `server` service where we can execute our meltano commands.

 ### Configure and Run the Postgres to Local File System Integration